Join the ASAP Lab

 For Prospective Graduate Students

+Dr. Kerns will be accepting graduate applicants for the 2025/2026 academic year.
+We will update our website as soon as we have this information.
 Thank you for your interest in working with the UBC Anxiety, Stress & Autism Program!
 Due to the overwhelming amount of interest in our lab from prospective graduate students, we ask that you consult this page fully before reaching out to us with any questions.

 Frequently Asked Questions: Applying to the ASAP Lab